 India is home to the largest number of children in the world, nearly every fifth child in the world lives in India, in total this means about 430 million children.
 Among them, about 40% live in difficult circumstances.
-They live alone, are, forced into labour, are abused or trafficked children, live on the streets, are affected by substance abuse, involved in armed conflict, civil unrest or affected by natural disasters.
+These children live alone, are forced into labour, are abused or trafficked, live on the streets, are involved in armed conflict, civil unrest or affected by natural disasters.

 Child labour in India

 An estimated 20,000 children work in the mica mines in Jharkhand and Bihar states of India.
 Indian law prohibits children under 14 from working in mines, but this is not monitored in the illegal mining industry.
 These regions produce approximately one-quarter of the world’s total mica production.

 Terre des Hommes Netherlands started a campaign raising awareness of children being labourer in mica mine industry.
 We work on prevention of child labour through awareness raising and keeping children in school, we provide education to child labourers, rescue children where possible and work on better implementation of laws and policies.
 Learn more about our work to stop child labour in mica mines >>

 Sexual exploitation of children in India

 Growth in tourism has both a positive as well as an adverse impact on local communities.
 Development of (religious) tourism without responsibility, accountability and protective measures increases child labour and leads to sexual exploitation of children in the form trafficking, prostitution, child abuse imagery and child-sex tourism.
 All these in turn increase the vulnerability of children to drugs, crimes, HIV/AIDS, and alienation from their communities and families.
 In addition these forms of sexual exploitation lead to physical and mental health damage.